BernieO/calcardbackup/README.md

 ## About option -f / -\-fetch-from-database (default)

+__NOTE__: startin with version 0.8.0 this option is the default and does not have to be passed to the script.
 *calcardbackup* was traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
 However, with large addressbooks, this could lead to timeouts resulting in *calcardbackup* not being able to backup large addressbooks.
 Also there was a file with user credentials needed.
 With version 0.8.0 *calcardbackup* creates calendar and addressbook backups as default by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
 Additionaly the file with user credentials is not needed anymore: all available calendars/addressbooks from the database will be backed up (option `-i|--include-shares` will be ignored).